HappyY19/CxOneImportGitHubProjects/README.md

 2. activate the virtual environment:
    a. on Windows: .\.venv\Scripts\activate
    b. on Linux/MacOS: source .venv/bin/activate
 3. install the dependencies: pip install -r requirements.txt
+4. update the auto_code in main.py.
+Please find the auth_code from CxOne Portal developer tools.
-4. run the python script: python main.py
+5. run the python script: python main.py